Majid-Ali005/30_Days_Js_Revision_with_new_topics/100 JavaScript Question/QuestionsNotes.md

 A callback is a function that executes after another function has finished executing.
 It’s passed to the function as a parameter.
 Callbacks are necessary because JavaScript is an event-based language that can execute code asynchronously.
 Callback functions ensure that function calls occur in a specific order.

+### 34) What are closures?
+Closures form when you define a variable outside the current scope and access it from some inner scope.
+A simple way to use a closure is to define a JavaScript function inside of another JavaScript function.